rackerlabs/healthcheck/README.md

 2.Run "celery --app=app.worker.tasks worker" to spin up the celery worker.

-3.Finally, run manage.py to start the app
+3.Finally, run manage.py to start the app.

 ####Examples for project, canary and result